Free Tool

 What Email Header Analysis Reveals

 Every email carries a hidden technical record of its journey from sender to recipient.
 The visible "From" field can be set to anything by anyone.
 The headers tell the truth.
-Sherlock Email Header Analyzer reads this technical record and presents it in a structured format that reveals the actual origin of any email.
+Sherlock Forensics Email Header Analyzer reads this technical record and presents it in a structured format that reveals the actual origin of any email.

 What Headers Contain